CUT’s source of information! The Library and Information Services Building, Bloemfontein Campus

 In pursuit of the broader vision of CUT and to accomplish the strategic goals of its mission the Library and Information Services (LIS) will take leadership position to provide the information resources, technological platform, study space and information skills necessary to attain excellence in CUT endeavours.

-An information environment for technological excellence and intellectual growth.
+An information environment for innovative and intellectual growth through digitalisation.

-In achieving its mission, the LIS has the following strategic goals:
+In achieving its mission, the LIS is committed to:

 The library building at the Bloemfontein campus consists of four floors:

 The circulation desk, which is situated on the ground floor at the entrance to the library, is where users can borrow and return library material.
 This section also attends to general enquiries.
 Security officers monitor and enforce access control, thus ensuring that all users are able to study in a safe environment, even late in the evening.

 Clients Services also provides an interlibrary loan service that assists in finding information sources that are not readily available in the LIS collection.
 This service is normally available only during office hours from Monday to Friday, although weekend and after-hours arrangements can be made.

 Two 24-hour study venues are situated on this level, with seating capacity for approximately 400 students.
 Group discussion facilities are also available on this floor.
 Lockers are available in the 24-hour quiet study area for use by students to store their valuables.
 Past examination papers that were held on the Ground Floor have all been digitised and are available online.

 The Short Loan Collection is located on the ground floor.
 The short loan collection comprises of prescribed books, recommended books, research books and lecturers notes.
 Short Loan Collection is available for use in the library.
 A dedicated Short Loan librarian is available to assist students after hours and during weekends.